kasunsjc/intro/README.md

 Hi there 👋
 🔭 Hi all, I'm Kasun Rajapakse.
 I worked with cloud and DevOps technologies.

-🌱 I’ve blogged here for nearly 10 years https://infrakloud.com
+🌱 I’ve blogged here for nearly 8 years of experience in Cloud technologies https://infrakloud.com

 💬 Ask me about: Azure, AWS, DevOps, Kubernetes, Terraform and more........